Fire Safety

 • Automatic fire suppression systems (eg sprinklers)

-The Environmental Planning and Assessment Regulation 2000 (NSW) contains a list of statutory fire safety measures that must be installed in a building.
+The Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 - NSW Legislation contains a list of statutory fire safety measures that must be installed in a building.

 Essential fire safety measures may be contained in a Fire Safety Schedule.
 The schedule lists all essential fire safety measures which exist and are proposed in a building and will describe the performance standard to which each of the measures must be capable of performing to.